INTERMAGNET/wg-www-gins-data-formats/Meeting_2024-11/GINSubcommitteeMeetingMinutes.md

 The only change to the payload is the removal of the "elementsRecorded" metadata field.

 **ACTION: SF to update the MQTT documentation with changes to the topic and payload.**
+**ACTION: SF to update BGS MQTT software and notify existing MQTT users of topic and payload changes.**

 We anticipate that incorporating support for this MQTT format into MagPy will help observatories to work with the format.
 We request that support is added to magPy for reading and writing MQTT payloads in the Intermagnet MQTT Payload Format.
 We also request that the IMPF JSON schema (https://github.com/INTERMAGNET/wg-www-gins-data-formats/blob/master/ImagMQTT/ImagMQTTSchema.json) is included in MagPy (once the planned changes have been implemented).